FAQ Studying

 Prospective students have the opportunity to prove their knowledge of German by

 1. Taking the language test for university admission for foreign students (DSH), which is offered at universities.
+The information on the website is multilingual.

 2. Providing proof of the “German as a foreign language test” (TestDaF).
 Details and information regarding the test centres in Germany and abroad can be found on the TestDaF website.